Should You Exercise?

 Stretch for Flexibility

 Can you move all your joints through their full range of motion?
 Many people with fibromyalgia can't.
-Range-of-motion exercises gently reduce stiffness and keep your joints flexible, making movement easier during your daily routine.
-You might start with simple motions such as rotating your arms and legs as you sit in a chair.
-Your doctor or a physical therapist can help you identify the right exercises for you.
+Range-of-motion exercises gently reduce stiffness and keep joints flexible, making movement easier during your daily routine.
+Start with simple motions such as rotating your arms and legs as you sit in a chair.
+Your doctor or a physical therapist can help identify the right exercises for you.

 Every Little Bit Helps